CodeGlassDotIO/Docs/_docs/LicenseTypes/ProSubscription.md

 - [Pro Edition](../Editions/Pro.md)

 ## Available to
-Private individuals, however, can be reimbursed by a [legal entity](../LicenseTypes.md#legal-entity) or other third parties
+Private individuals, however, and may not reimbursed by a [legal entity](../LicenseTypes.md#legal-entity) or other third parties
 ## License owner
 Private individual
 ## Billed to